will-rosenberg/will-rosenberg/README.md

 - 👨🏻‍💻 Currently seeking a part-time front-end web development job (10-30 hrs/wk) in parallel with my business to 1) build my skills further and 2) stabilize my income / take some financial pressure off my business.
 [Here's my portfolio.](https://www.williamrosenberg.com)
 - 🤔 Future goals: Learn more about AI, machine learning, data science, statistics, etc and use that in my business.
 - 🔮 Much longer term goals: Go beyond just American accent for Brazilians... to somehow contribute more generally to speech, language, communication, consciousness, etc. TBD.
 But let's solve a narrow problem first...
-- 📫 How to reach me: [DM me on Instagram.](https://www.instagram.com/SimpleAmericanAccent)
+- 📫 How to reach me: DM me on [Instagram](https://www.instagram.com/SimpleAmericanAccent) or [LinkedIn](https://www.linkedin.com/in/wrosenberg/)
 - ⚡ Fun fact: Fluent and near-native ability in Portuguese and Spanish.
 Obsessed with sounding like a native speaker (or as close as I can get).
 Native English speaker.
 I teach what I live, not just theory.

 <!--